sam-atkins/fsnd-blog/README.md

 * In the command line run `$ dev_appserver.py .` (Or run my ohmyzsh alias = `dev`)
 * The app will load in http://localhost:8080
 * To view the local datastore: http://localhost:8000/datastore
+* To deploy, use the command line: `gcloud app deploy`

 Prerequisites are: Python (2.7) and Google Cloud SDK.